WolvesFortress/.github/profile/README.md

 # WolvesFortress - Your Fantasy-MMORPG MCPE Server!
 ***WolvesFortress is looking for YOU!***

-We are an upcoming fantasy MMORPG realm with focus on immersive storytelling and player integration
+We are an upcoming fantasy MMORPG realm with focus on immersive storytelling and gameplay

 ## Roles
 - Content creator (Designing gameplay mechanics, organizing events, create images etc. for the website, write stories and dialogues for the NPCs and Quests)